 12:45 – 1:15 Write in our journals.
 I like to get a good writing sample on the first day with no instruction.
 These are fun to keep so you can see the growth!
 They are also fun for their end of year memory books!

 1:15 – 2:00 Specials (my prep).
 During this time you will want to really look at dismissal again and make sure you are ready!
-This time, of course, is just thrown in so you will just adjust it to wherever your specials time is if you have it.
+This time, of course, is just thrown in so you will just adjust it to wherever your special time is if you have it.

 2:00-2:30 Thoughts and feelings about school.
 Reminders about dismissal and a story.